 - Obesity: Due to SDB, children have the dual factors of decreased daytime activity due to fatigue, as well as increased resistance to insulin.
 Release of hormones like ghrelin and leptin, which affect children’s ability to regulate weight, are disrupted during poor sleep.
 This combination can put a child more at risk for obesity and related health problems like diabetes.

 - Slower growth and development: Since the brain produces a good amount of growth hormone (GH) at night when your child is sleeping, an interruption in this process can cause underdevelopment due to a lower level of GH.
 Long-term, this can slow your child’s growth and development, yet is avoidable.

 - Pulmonary and cardiovascular disorders: Constantly waking up throughout the night increases both your child’s heart rate and blood pressure, both of which add stress to the body’s vascular system.
-The body responds to stress by producing a hormone called cortisol, which, over time, also causes wear and tear on the body’s vasculature.
+The body responds to stress by producing a hormone called cortisol, which also causes wear and tear on the body’s vasculature over time.
 Additionally, a lower level of oxygen throughout the night can lead to both respiratory and cardiac problems in the long term, as the body struggles to compensate for the physiologic chaos.